 12-7-9.10 PENALTIES

 A. A person who violates the provisions of this Section is guilty of a penalty assessment misdemeanor.
 A parent, guardian or custodian who causes or knowingly permits a child under the age of eighteen years to operate an off-highway motor vehicle in violation of the provisions of this Section is in violation of this Section and subject to the same penalty as the child operating the off-highway motor vehicle in violation of this section.
-(66-3-1020 NMSA 1987)

 B. As used in the Off-Highway Motor Vehicle Act, “penalty assessment misdemeanor” means violation of any provision of the Off-Highway Motor Vehicle Act for which a violator may be subject to the following: